MicrosoftDocs/winrt-api/windows.storage.streams/datareaderloadoperation_getresults_732303200.md

 Returns the result of the data load operation.

 ## -returns
-The result of the operation.
+The number of bytes read by the [DataReader](https://docs.microsoft.com/uwp/api/windows.storage.streams.datareader).

 ## -remarks